 7. Set a Short Contract Creation and Approval Time

-In a survey conducted by SpringCM, a cloud-based contract management company, 46.2% of the respondents reported a long (talk about months) turnaround time2 for the creation, approval, and enforcement of a contract.
+In a survey conducted by SpringCM, a cloud-based contract management company, 46.2% of the respondents reported a long (talk about months) turnaround time for the creation, approval, and enforcement of a company contract.
 This, in turn, may cause contracts to lose their value.